 Length: 108 minutes / 1.8 hours

-In part due to the fact that there are less orphans in the world than there used to be, less authors are using them in their stories.
-That being said, there are still a number of notable literary orphans, the most famous of which is Harry Potter.
-With the rise of the popularity of superhero movies, we also see that many of their main characters are orphans as well.
-In fact, some have given Batman v Superman: Dawn of Justice (2016) the facetious title of “Orphan Fight”.
+In part because there are fewer orphans in the world than there used to be, fewer authors are using them in their stories.
+That being said, there are still several notable literary orphans, the most famous of which is Harry Potter.
+With the rise in the popularity of superhero movies, we also find many of their main characters are orphans as well.
+In fact, some have given Batman v Superman: Dawn of Justice (2016) the facetious title of “Orphan Fight.”
 Even Marvel superheroes have this trait as well, including Spider-man and Captain America.
-This trait isn’t even constrained to American comic books, as the long-running Japanese manga, Naruto, had its eponymous character orphaned during a disaster that hits his home village.
+This trait isn’t even constrained to American comic books, as the long-running Japanese manga, Naruto, had its eponymous character orphaned during a disaster that affected his home village.
 While many of these orphans have no siblings, one notable group of orphans is the Baudelaire children of Lemony Snicket’s: A Series of Unfortunate Events (2004).

 Length: 153 minutes / 2.55 hours

-To many it may seem strange that orphans are as musical as they appear in film, but we can certainly blame Disney for this oddity.
+To many, it may seem strange that orphans are as musical as they appear in cinema.
+We can certainly blame Disney for this oddity.
 I know I wouldn’t want to sing in the tragic circumstances of an orphan, but time-and-again we find Disney princesses (as well as other main characters animated by them) cheerily singing despite their lack of parents.
-This is probably because many of the Disney stories are pulled from old stories, where parents often died from a variety of factors.
+This is probably because many of the Disney stories are pulled from fairy tales, where parents often died from a variety of factors.
 Even Disney’s most recent success, Frozen (2013), features two women orphaned by a shipwreck that killed their parents.
 Outside of Disney, there are still examples of musical orphans, including that of Lil’ Orphan Annie, who has had many musical adaptations.
 But, above all these is the most famous orphan of all: Oliver Twist.
 The musical adaptation in 1968 won Best Picture, as well as five other Oscars.

 2 sum it up: 2 films, 2 outstanding orphans